pvandijk2/garden_design/README.md

 We hope that by commissioning a front and back garden design, new ideas will be suggested and specific design and material choices will be made.

+A [pinterest board](https://www.pinterest.co.uk/dijk0381/trampoline/) has been created which illustrates the ideas we have.

 ## Back Garden <a name="Back"></a>
 ![FromBack](From_Back.jpg)
 ![ToBackFromHouse](To_Back2.jpg)